nithish96/nithish96.github.io/_posts/2019-10-25-faceboxes.md

 		</p>
 		<p> It is observed that filters in initial layers form the opposite pairs.
 Original output channels were decreased and then we use the C.ReLU to increase the output dimensionality.
 To be precise C.ReLU has two outputs: [x,0] for positive values of input and [0,x] for negative values of input. </p>
 	<h3>Multiple Scale Convolutional Layers</h3>
-		<p>First we will see how things are done without mult scale convolutions and then analyse the disadvantages of it.
+		<p>First we will see how things are done without multi scale convolutions and then analyse the disadvantages of it.
 Finally how can multi scale convolutions overcome them. </p>
 		<h4> Region Proposal Networks (RPN) </h4>
 			<div>
 				<ul>